Find out how to surrender or dispose of unwanted firearms, other arms items or ammunition.

 Arms Act 1983, section 59B – Voluntary delivery to Police of firearms, etc | New Zealand Legislation website

 This applies, for example, if you find a firearm in a deceased person’s estate, or there is no licence holder to arrange transfer to.
-You may be asked to provide details about how you acquired the arms item.
-The decision to prosecute or not prosecute is at the discretion of Police.
+You can be asked to provide details about how you acquired the arms item.

 You can choose to deliver the item anonymously or give your name and contact information.
 Before transporting any items to Police, you must let them know in advance and arrange a time for safe and proper transfer.

-Note: Please do not turn up to a Police station with a firearm unannounced.
-It’s important you make sure firearms are not loaded and transport them safely using a gun case or similar bag.
-Remove any detachable magazine and, if possible, use a chamber safety flag to indicate that the firearm is not loaded.
+Note: Please do not turn up to a Police station with a firearm unannounced - please book a date and time for the secure transfer.
+It’s also important you make sure a firearm is unloaded, with the bolt removed (if possible), the magazine removed (if it is detachable), a trigger or cable lock applied and/or in a locked case or bag.
+Ammunition should be transported separately from the firearm.
+If possible, use a chamber safety flag to indicate that the firearm is not loaded.

 Storage and transportation of firearms and ammunition